ZakaryZ/github-page-draft/_pages/about.md

 Welp, yeah.
 Since you are here, why not learn a little bit of me?

 I am Yijuan Zhi, or you can call me Xavier.
-My Chinese friends like to call me Xman, and I think the reason behind it is because they usually cannot pronunce 'Xa' correctly. lol
+My Chinese friends like to call me Xman, and I think the reason behind it is because they usually cannot pronunce 'Xa' correctly.
+So sometimes, I tell people my name is Zac.
+I am somewhat fine with two names loool.

 I am from a busy city in the South of China.
 When people hear where I am from, they are always like "Dang, you must be rich!".
 Welp, unluckily, I am not another spoiled Chinese kid you have see.
 I work hard(and play hard), and desperately want to live like a dream(I wiil come for you Dodge Challenger).